 Use free assessments from these organizations to identify sustainable first steps for your church: A Rocha Eco-Congregation, Eco-Justice Ministries, Energy Star, and GreenFaith.
 Learn about loans and grants available from Greening Sacred Spaces (Canada) or your Interfaith Power & Light state affiliate (U.S.).
 Your denomination, regional ecumenical association, or local utility company may have programs to help you pay for conservation measures.

-Learn how churches in Australia and Canada are greening their outdoor spaces.
 Imagine if your church became a community source of free fruits, berries, and nuts.
 It’s already happening with the Incredible Edible model, the Fallen Fruit network, and communities described in Public Produce: The New Urban Agriculture by Darrin Nordahl.

 Start A Discussion